The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 insufficient NIC liability to utilise employment allowance in the rest of the tax year

 Before covering the interaction, it is worth summarising both provisions.

 Under the CJRS, employers may be able to obtain a grant from the Government up to a limit to cover a percentage of the total of:

 the associated employer secondary Class 1 NIC (up to 31 July 2020, as employers must pay these costs from 1 August 2020 onwards), and

 the minimum employer automatic enrolment pension contributions (up to 31 July 2020, as employers must pay these costs from 1 August 2020 onwards)

 Coronavirus Act 2020, ss 71, 76; HM Treasury Directions dated 15 April 2020, 22 May 2020, 25 June 2020

 The employment allowance is available to most small employers, although there are conditions to prevent it from being used by ‘director-only’ companies and most domestic payrolls.
-Employers with a secondary Class 1 NIC in theprevious tax year of over £100,000 (measured at a group level) also do not qualify for theemployment allowance with effect from 6 April 2020.
-For full details of
+Employers with a secondary Class 1 NIC in the previous tax year of over £100,000 (measured at a group level) also do not qualify for the employment

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.